About Peak Urban

-The PEAK Urban programme aims to build skilled capacity for decision making on urban futures by:
+The PEAK Urban programme aims to aid decision-making on urban futures by:

-- Generating new research grounded in the logic of urban complexity
+1. Generating new research grounded in the logic of urban complexity;

-- Fostering new leaders that draw on different disciplinary perspectives to address the challenges found in the 21st century city
+2. Fostering the next generation of leaders that draw on different perspectives and backgrounds to address the greatest urban challenges of the 21st century;

-- Growing the capacity of cities to understand and plan their own futures
+3. Growing the capacity of cities to understand and plan their own futures;

-In PEAK Urban, cities are understood as complex evolving systems that are characterised by both path dependency and the propensity to generate innovations in material forms, institutional arrangements, technology, culture and behaviour.
-Big data and mathematical models will be combined with insights from institutional social science, law, humanities and history to focus on three key arenas of metropolitan intervention: city morphologies (built forms and infrastructures) and resilience, city flux (mobility, dynamics) and technological change, health and wellbeing.
+In PEAK Urban, cities are recognized as complex, evolving systems that are characterised by their propensity for innovation and change.
+Big data and mathematical models will be combined with insights from the social sciences and humanities to analyze three key arenas of metropolitan intervention: city morphologies (built forms and infrastructures), and resilience; city flux (mobility and dynamics), and technological change; as well as health and wellbeing.